openlibhums/memory-alpha/content/support/review/sharing-review.md

 ### Sharing reviews through the decision helper
 By enabling review sharing in the decision list, editors can send an email to everyone who has completed a review for a given article, including a link to view all completed reviews for that article.
 Reviews that are incomplete or have no decision are excluded from being shared.

-Access is limited to the reviewers through their Janeway accounts, so the link and its contents cannot be shared beyond this specific pool of reviewers.
+Access is limited to the reviewers through their Janeway accounts, so the link and its contents cannot be shared beyond the reviewers who have been assigned to this article.